ngmor/catch_ros2/catch_ros2/examples/README.md

   catch_ros2::catch_ros2_with_node_main
 )
 ```
-This links the integration test node with the version of `catch_ros2` that includes the [default main for writing nodes](../src/main.cpp).
+This links the integration test node with the version of `catch_ros2` that includes the [default main for running test nodes](../src/main.cpp).
 Only one version of the `catch_ros2` library need be linked to a target, depending on the need for a default main.
 See [selecting a main function](#selecting-a-main-function).

 ```
 catch_ros2_add_integration_test(ExampleIntegration_Test